Amiynarh/DEVFEST2025/README.md

-# Beyond the Region: Scaling Intelligent Features with Cloud Run and Gemini's Global Network 🌍
+# Beyond the Region: Scaling Intelligent Features with Cloud Run and Gemini's Global Network

-## Introduction

 Welcome to this self-paced lab guide\!
 In modern application development, **resilience** and **low latency** are non-negotiable, especially for intelligent features powered by generative AI.
 This workshop moves beyond single-region deployments and shows you how to leverage Google Cloud's **Global External Load Balancing (GELB)** to create a single, globally accessible, and fault-tolerant endpoint for a service powered by the Gemini API.